jolantadjatlova/blister-sisters/README.md

 ## Agile Development Process

-The **Blister Sisters** website was built using the **Agile Software Development methodology**, focusing on iterative development, continuous feedback and delivering a user-centred Minimum Viable Product (MVP).
+The Blister Sisters website was developed using an iterative approach, inspired by Agile principles, with a focus on building a clear, user-friendly MVP.

 This approach helped ensure that features were implemented based on priority and user needs, rather than scope creep or assumptions.